Silvascincus tryoni

-Silvascincus tryoni, the Border Ranges blue-spectacled skink or forest skink, is a species of lizard in the family Scincidae.
-It is endemic to the McPherson Range bordering New South Wales and Queensland, Australia.
+Silvascincus tryoni, also known commonly as the Border Ranges blue-spectacled skink and the forest skink, is a species of lizard in the subfamily Sphenomorphinae of the family Scincidae.
+The species is endemic to the McPherson Range bordering New South Wales and Queensland, Australia.

 Etymology

 The specific name, tryoni, is in honor of English scientist Henry Tryon (1856–1943).

 Description

-This species can grow to 104 mm in snout–vent length.
-It has well-defined, dark transverse dorsal markings on light to mid-brown background.
+Silvascincus tryoni can grow to 104 mm in snout-to-vent length (SVL).
+It has well-defined, dark transverse dorsal markings on a light to mid-brown background.

 Reproduction

 Silvascincus tryoni is viviparous.
-A female measuring 100 mm in snout–vent length and 189 mm in total length gave birth to five young measuring 33–35 mm in snout–vent length.
+A female measuring 100 mm SVL and 189 mm total length (tail included) gave birth to five young measuring 33–35 mm SVL.

-Habitat and conservation
+Habitat and behavior

 Silvascincus tryoni occurs in highland closed subtropical rainforest at elevations of 760–1100 m above sea level.
 Specimens have been found on logs and rocks, under decayed logs, and sunning at the base of a hollow giant stinging tree Dendrocnide excelsa.
 When disturbed, they seek refuge under rocks and logs.